Eddie Cheever

-Edward McKay Cheever Jr. (born January 10, 1958) is an American former racing driver who raced for almost 30 years in Formula One, sports cars, CART, and the Indy Racing League.
+Cheever raced for almost thirty years in Formula One, sports cars, CART, and the Indy Racing League.
 Cheever participated in 143 Formula One World Championship races and started 132, more than any other American, driving for nine different teams from 1978 through 1989.
 In 1996, he formed his own IRL team, Team Cheever, and won the 1998 Indianapolis 500 as both owner and driver.
 The team later competed in sports cars.

 His younger brother Ross Cheever, nephew Richard Antinucci and son Eddie Cheever III also became racing drivers.

 Early life

-Though born in Phoenix, Arizona, Cheever lived in Rome, Italy, as a child and attended St. George's British International School.
+Though born in Phoenix, Arizona, Cheever lived in Rome, Italy, as a child and attended St. George's British International School and later The New School of Rome.
 He was introduced to motorsports at age eight when his father took him to a sports car race in Monza.
-He soon began racing go-karts and won both the Italian and European Karting Championships at age 15.
+He soon began racing go-karts and won both the Italian and European Karting Championships at the age of fifteen.
 He worked his way up through the levels of European Formula racing, teaming with fellow American Danny Sullivan in Formula Three in 1975.
 He scored a significant win against Gunnar Nilsson and Rupert Keegan at the end of 1975 and then driving for Ron Dennis' Project Four team in Formula Two in 1976, 1977, and 1978, finishing runner-up to René Arnoux in the 1977 championship.
 By the end of 1977, he was considered the most promising driver in the world outside F1, scoring wins in 1977 in F2 at Nurburgring and Rouen.